Our Services

 Helpful Resources

-A racing or pounding heartbeat after taking amphetamine is a common, expected stimulant effect caused by sympathetic activation that raises norepinephrine, heart rate, and blood pressure; in most healthy people on prescribed doses it is mild and manageable.
+A racing or pounding heartbeat after taking amphetamine is a common, expected stimulant effect.
+Sympathetic nervous system activation increases norepinephrine, heart rate, and blood pressure.
+For most healthy people on prescribed doses, this side effect is mild and manageable.

-There are several factors to consider.
-See below to understand more, including red flags that need urgent care such as chest pain, fainting, severe shortness of breath, or a resting heart rate over 120 to 130, and medically approved next steps like reviewing your dose, avoiding other stimulants, staying hydrated, monitoring your pulse, and speaking with your prescriber rather than stopping the medication on your own.
+However, several factors matter.
+Red-flag symptoms requiring urgent care include chest pain, fainting, severe shortness of breath, or a resting heart rate over 120–130 bpm.
+Safe next steps include reviewing your dose, avoiding other stimulants (like caffeine), staying hydrated, monitoring your pulse, and talking with your prescriber—never stop the medication abruptly on your own.

 Whether amphetamine was prescribed for ADHD or narcolepsy—or used recreationally—understanding why your heart is reacting this way can help you take smart, medically sound next steps.